Skip to content

 Many families search for large print brain games for seniors when the real need is a game that reduces visual strain.
 Bigger text helps, but it is only one part of the experience.

-For someone dealing with macular degeneration, the best puzzle app keeps the grid clear, uses strong contrast, and avoids tiny tap targets that make every move feel like guesswork.
+Macular degeneration — a condition where the central portion of the retina deteriorates — affects approximately 11 million people in the United States.
+It typically causes blurred or lost central vision, which makes reading small text, distinguishing low-contrast colors, and tracking closely spaced items difficult.
+For someone dealing with it, the best puzzle app keeps the grid clear, uses strong contrast, and avoids tiny tap targets that make every move feel like guesswork.

 What to look for in sudoku for macular degeneration